Your ‘About Us’ page is really your ‘let me tell you how we can help you’ page.

-If you’re wondering if you could use a similar approach, this ‘Story Sharing For Agency Founders Vlog‘ might help you.
-Check it out and let me know what you think!
+If you’re wondering if you could use a similar approach, this ‘Story Sharing For Agency Founders Vlog‘ might help you with identifying your best stories to share.

 Link your experience to the most common struggles your audience faces, and laser focus into this.
 Doing so makes it obvious you’re the best choice to help them achieve the transformation they’re looking for.

 Yes, having a niche will be essential for this.
 If you need help getting started with finding your own niche, watch this ‘How To Find Your Agency Niche Vlog‘ for tips and tons of reassurance.
 I know committing to a niche can feel daunting.

-Cheryl Laidlaw – The fabulous London Web Girl
+fourth about page example: Cheryl Laidlaw – The London Web Girl

-Cheryl Laidlaw promotes herself as a one-woman agency- yay!
-She shows when you grow a personal brand and promote your business so well you can charge your worth and build a name for yourself.
+Cheryl promotes herself as a fabulous one-woman agency- yay!
+She shows us when you grow a personal brand and promote your business so well, you can charge your worth and build a name for yourself.

-If you’d like to discover how Cheryl positions herself, this vlog highlights her as a leading agency owner and a personal brand
+If you’d like to discover how Cheryl positions herself, this ‘Agency Owners That Shine Vlog‘ highlights her as a leading agency owner in the UK

 I especially like her ‘About Me’ page because it shows her potential clients what an amazing job she could do for them – it does a lot of the selling for her.
 She uses fun graphics and a range of photos of herself.